 This anchovy extract is commonly used in Southeast Asia as a cooking sauce to add a salty, savory taste to dishes.
-With its intense flavor, a little bit goes a long way.
+With its intense flavor, a little bit of fish sauce goes a long way.
 Its smell is pretty pungent, but once its added to a dish it provides that dash of extra umami, and it’s definitely a flavor you’ll recognize from Thai and Vietnamese dishes.

 Try it in stir-fries, soups, and noodle dishes.
 Note that it is made from fermented anchovies, so it should not be used in any dish you intend to be vegetarian.

-Made from toasted sesame seeds, this oil has a distinct, nutty and aromatic flavor.
+Made from toasted sesame seeds, sesame oil has a distinct, nutty and aromatic flavor.
 It's used as a condiment or seasoning, often added at the end of cooking a dish to preserve its wonderful flavor.
 It’s quite strong, so it’s used in small amounts.
 Chili sesame oil is also available, which is a nice way to add that great sesame flavor and some heat at the same time.
 Keep it in the fridge to keep it from getting rancid (if it smells off, it probably needs to be tossed).

 05 of 11

-This sauce has very much entered the mainstream in recent years, and it is a great hot sauce made from chili peppers, vinegar, garlic, sugar, and salt.
+This Siracha chili sauce has very much entered the mainstream in recent years, and it is a great hot sauce made from chili peppers, vinegar, garlic, sugar, and salt.
 It is believed to have originated in Thailand (it’s named after a coastal city in Thailand), though it’s very commonly used in Vietnamese food as well, and these days, all sorts of Asian dishes.
 It’s thick, tangy and spicy, and I use it constantly in soups, sauces, noodles, or anything that you want to add some heat to.

-This versatile sauce is lightly spicy and can be used for dipping, cooking, marinating, or stir-frying.
+This versatile chili garlic sauce is lightly spicy and can be used for dipping, cooking, marinating, or stir-frying.
 It’s got a slightly rough texture, and a nice dose of tanginess from vinegar; you can also definitely taste the garlic, so if you’re adding it to a recipe for heat, and there is also garlic in the recipe, you may want to knock down the amount of garlic you are using.

 Try chili garlic sauce in:

-Made from oyster extracts, this thick, dark brown sauce is considered a staple in Chinese family-style cooking.
+Made from oyster extracts, this thick, dark brown oyster sauce is considered a staple in Chinese family-style cooking.
 It's used to flavor meat and vegetables, or as a topping or dipping sauce.
 It is traditionally made from slow simmering oysters, though these days most commercial oyster sauce (for economic reasons) is made with oyster extract combined with some sugar, soy sauce, salt, and thickeners.
 It often used in Chinese cooking, especially Cantonese food.

 09 of 11